 In addition to writing on gardening and a broad range of other subjects, I deliver speeches from time to time.
 Too, I practice sourdough bread – and a few other foods.

-I manage my ornamental plantings, with care and feeding from my wife Lyn and close supervision by garden cat Bette.
+After almost a dozen years in Connecticut, I'm back in the South for the third (and last) time, managing my ornamental plantings in Marietta, Georgia, with care and feeding from my wife Lyn and close supervision by garden Cat Bette.